EnterpriseDB/docs/README.md

 1. Install Gatsby with `npm i -g gatsby-cli`.
 Gatsby is the software that powers the EDB Docs site.

-1. If you're a member of the EnterpriseDB Github Org, you'll want to follow these steps so that icons are pulled in the next steps.
+1. If you're a member of the EnterpriseDB Github Org, [follow the instructions above](#prepare-your-environment-to-download-icons) to enable icons in the docs application.

-   1. Run `brew install direnv` if you don't have it already.
-Then [follow these steps to add it to your shell.](https://direnv.net/docs/hook.html).

-   1. Create a Github token which can pull private packages.
-[You can learn how to do that here.](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages)

-      - The minimum scope the token requires is `read:packages`

-      - Make sure to enable SSO for your token or it may not work correctly

-   1. Once you have that token, update your `.env.development` file with this line `NPM_TOKEN=your-token-here`.
-That will be utilized in the NPM_TOKEN variable in the .npmrc file.

-   1. After updating `.env.development`, you may need to run `direnv reload` to make sure your change is loaded.

 1. Install all required packages by running `npm run install-dependencies`
    - **note:** do not use `npm install` if you're not a member of the EnterpriseDB GitHub Org.
 Additional set up is required to ensure that placeholder icons are loaded, and the `npm run install-dependencies` script will take care of that for you.